Franckyi/Wireless-Switch-Control/README.md

 ## New Blocks

 * The Redstone Switch emits a configurable redstone signal.
-You can choose if it's enabled or not and wich power it emits in it's GUI.
+You can choose if it's enabled or not and how much power it emits in it's GUI.
 You can view it like a configurable Redstone Block. \
  [View craft](https://cdn.discordapp.com/attachments/327094438285541376/327382320526917633/unknown.png) | [View GUI](https://cdn.discordapp.com/attachments/327094438285541376/327462323855949834/unknown.png)
 * The Redstone Controller lists all Redstone Switched linked to it.
 From this block GUI, you can control these switches.
 You can also unlink switches to this block.
 For the first release, one controller can only control up to 4 switches. \
 [View craft](https://cdn.discordapp.com/attachments/327094438285541376/327382389074558976/unknown.png) | [View GUI](https://cdn.discordapp.com/attachments/327094438285541376/327462456127651840/unknown.png)

 ## Linking Process

-To link your controller to you switch, just select an empty slot in you hand, then Sneak + Right Click on the switch, and finally Sneak + Right Click on the controller.
+To link your controller to your switch, just select an empty slot in you hand, then Sneak + Right Click on the switch, and finally Sneak + Right Click on the controller.
 Notice that it only works in this order.

 ## Downloads